That answer wouldn’t make for a very fun blog post though, would it?

 The real trick is making sure your septic system is working properly before a heavy rain hits.
 A septic tank of sufficient capacity should be able to get you through a rainstorm, provided the rain isn’t ridiculously heavy and you’ve been maintaining the septic tank properly.
 You should be aware that when your septic tank seems to be backing up during any amount of rainfall, you could very well be having problems with your drain field.
 Fixing a drain field is dreadful work, and can take months – you want to avoid it if you can.
 That’s why it’s important to be mindful of your water usage, what you flush, and the capacity of your septic system.

 Are you worried that heavy rainfall and backup have damaged your septic system?
 Are you experiencing sewer backup?
 Don’t, under any circumstances, attempt to repair the septic tank yourself.
 Septic systems are quite complex, and DIY is dangerous unless you’re a professional plumber (and most professional plumbers know very well that rain can block a septic system).
 We offer septic tank services in Winnipeg and the surrounding area.
-While we don’t necessarily recommend calling us if you experience slow drainage during a deluge (that’s pretty typical), if you’re experiencing backups frequently or you’re worried about damage, give us a call.
-For plumbers in Winnipeg choose Clean Line.
+While we don’t necessarily recommend calling us if you experience slow drainage during a deluge (that’s pretty typical), if you’re experiencing backups frequently or you’re worried about damage, give Clean Line a call.